 7. Have the right resources

 Your team will struggle to manage complex projects if you don’t have the right resources to utilize at the right time.
 While project managers may not have greater control over some aspects of resourcing, you can still influence the process.

-You can use the resource gap analysis to single out the skills required to efficiently manage the project.
+You can use the resource gap analysis to single out the skills required to manage the project efficiently.
 You can also assess the skills of your current pool of resources.

 You can determine whether you need to outsource some aspects of project work to recruit skilled, experienced people with sharp business acumen.

 You should predict your resource requirements at various stages in the project to ensure you don’t fall short of adequate staffing.
-You should specify which resources you need for the lifetime of the project as well as on a part-time basis.
+You should specify which resources you need for the project’s lifetime as well as on a part-time basis.

 8. Speed up decision-making

 Swift decision-making speeds up project completion.
 Complex projects do not need bureaucratic governance that hampers decision-making.